InMusic Brands: Alesis and more acquisitions

 Under O’Donnell's management, Numark recovered and grew, and he found himself looking for new opportunities.
 In 2001 O’Donnell acquired Alesis, a company that had established itself in the recording market with affordable effects and later the revolutionary ADAT digital tape recorder, as well as drum machines and synthesizers.
 The following year he introduced the ION Audio brand, focused on entry-level and consumer electronics products.

 In 2005, O’Donnell purchased the Akai Professional Musical Instrument division (previously spun off from Akai Electronics).
 Musical instrument designer Roger Linn has accused that immediately following the acquisition, Akai ceased all royalty payments owed to him, and that O'Donnell sent legal threats warning him away from attempting to collect further royalties.
 His company additionally acquired DJ software brand Mixmeister in 2007 and Alto Professional in 2010.
+Despite continuing to sell the product through Numark, development of MixMeister was subsequently abandoned with the last update being v7.7.1 in 2015.

 M-Audio

 In February 2012 O’Donnell acquired software synthesizer company Sonivox, and in July of the same year, he acquired M-Audio and the AIR Software Group from Avid Technology, Inc. for $17 million.